Gain Peace Of Mind By Strategizing Your North Carolina Estate Plan

 Unfortunately, it is not always that easy.
 Depending on what you own, the process of making sure your assets are properly divided can be confusing, time-consuming, and prone to mistakes.
-Sadly, these mistakes do not always surface until after you are gone, which leaves your grieving family to navigate the often-complicated world of your local court’s probate system.
+Sadly, these mistakes do not always surface until after you are gone, which leaves your grieving family to navigate the often complicated world of your local court’s probate system.

-Establishing a basic will also does not always cover the issues that may arise in the event that you are terminally ill.
+Establishing a basic will does not always cover the issues that may arise in the event that you are terminally ill.
 Although you may have already come to terms with decisions such as whether to be kept on life support or how you want your remains to be handled, unless you have clearly outlined your preferences on paper, you are asking your family to struggle in making those decisions for you.

 At Carolina Family Estate Planning, we will sit down with you during a planning session and provide you with all of the options for creating an estate plan that will provide complete protection for you and your loved ones.
-A great place to start is by attending one of our free seminars to learn more about estate planning.
+A great place to start is by attending one of our free estate planning seminars to learn more about estate planning.

-We offer numerous books and articles on estate planning and asset protection in North Carolina, including Estate Planning Pitfalls: The Twelve Most Common Threats To Your Estate & Your Family’s Future, and we offer a wide ranging of customized planning options to fit your particular goals and circumstances.
+We offer numerous books and articles on estate planning and asset protection in North Carolina, including Estate Planning Pitfalls: The Twelve Most Common Threats To Your Estate & Your Family’s Future, and we offer a wide-ranging of customized planning options to fit your particular goals and circumstances.

-- Last Will and Testament: This foundational document is essential to ensuring that your assets are passed down the way that you want them to be, and can include anything from your home and cars to heirlooms and jewelry.
+- Last Will and Testament: This foundational document is essential to ensure that your assets are passed down the way that you want them to be, and can include anything from your home and cars to heirlooms and jewelry.

-- Health Care Power of Attorney and Living Will: Chances are that if you are seriously ill and facing the end of your life, your grieving family is going to struggle with trying to figure out what your wishes are, if you are unable to physically voice them.
-Having a Health Care Power of Attorney and Living Will, already in place will give your family the peace of mind they need to focus you and each other, rather than on the decision-making process.
+- Health Care Power of Attorney and Living Will: Chances are that if you are seriously ill and facing the end of your life, your grieving family is going to struggle with trying to figure out what your wishes are if you are unable to physically voice them.
+Having a Health Care Power of Attorney and Living Will, already in place will give your family the peace of mind they need to focus on you and each other, rather than on the decision-making process.

 - Children’s Safeguard Plan: Trying to decide who will care for your minor children after you are gone can be tough.
 But making the decision now—along with a detailed plan you’re your children’s futures—can help prevent uncertainty and unneeded stress in the event of a tragedy.